khoitd1997/aws_iot_device/README.md

 - frozen/: json parser provided by Mongoose OS
 - parent_handler/: contain the source files for the parent class that all handlers derived from
-- base_system/: contain the master handler that is the glue for all pieces of the system
+- base_system/: contain the general handler that is the glue for all pieces of the system

 #### device specific handler code (like bed_room_light_controller or pc_controller)

 - credentials/: folders containing a shell script(named mongoose_info.sh) that carry info like the arch of the mcu as well as its password and aws endpoints
 - fs/: the filesystem folder, containg a dummy index.html file as well as certificates, private, public key, certificate of authorities
+- src/: the program code for implementation of your handler, polling functions as well as device config

 Most of the files in the fs/ dir are not on the public repo due to its sensitive nature, but yours should look like this(with file name matching the picture):